 The Sustainable Development Goals Fund, established in 2014 by the UNDP on behalf of the UN, facilitates the convergence of public and private institutions to achieve development results.
 Its private-sector strategy has two goals — to involve businesses in each of their programmes in the field from the beginning, and to create a global business advisory council.

 Through Public-Private Partnerships (PPPs), responsible businesses have earned a place at the negotiating table.
-On the business side, organizations like the Geneva-based World Business Council for Sustainable Development (WBCSD), a global, CEO-led organization of over 200 member companies — with US$8.5 trillion in combined revenues and 19 million employees — and 70 national business councils, are working to deliver high-impact business solutions to the most challenging sustainability issues.
-The Council’s executive committee includes Polman and Ana Botín, executive chairman of Banco Santander, who is the only woman on its 15-member board.
+On the business side, organizations like the Geneva-based World Business Council for Sustainable Development (WBCSD), a global, CEO-led organization of over 200 member companies — with $8.5 trillion in combined revenues and 19 million employees — and seventy national business councils, are working to deliver high-impact business solutions to the most challenging sustainability issues.
+The Council’s executive committee includes Polman and Ana Botín, executive chairman of Banco Santander, who is the only woman on its fifteen-member board.

 In a bid to point business in the right direction, the WBCSD has collaborated with the UN Global Compact and the Global Reporting Initiative (GRI) to develop an SDG Compass.
 The Compass provides guidance to businesses on the SDGs and measures impact.
 It is complemented by the SDG Business Hub, “a dynamic online platform showcasing business insights, emerging tools and resources in this space,” adds Bakker.